lauradsc/lauradsc/README.md

 <h1> Hello, I'm Laura! </h1>

 <p>
-Developer in constant learning.
+<h4>Developer</h4> in constant learning.
 As a beginner, I know that I have a lot to learn and that I may make mistakes.
 However, I am committed to learning from these mistakes and working hard to become a high-level web developer.
 I am looking for an opportunity to participate in interesting and challenging projects where I can apply my skills and learn from the community.

 I would love to have the opportunity to talk with you about how I can contribute to your projects.
 Please feel free to check out my profile and get in touch with me if you think I can be a valuable addition to your team.